website masthead

 While both copper and aluminum windings provide the same general functions for low and medium voltage transformers, copper outranks aluminum when it comes to reliability.
 Aluminum has only 62% of the electrical conductivity of copper, making copper a much more effective conductor.

 Proper insulation can ensure that the energy loss factors for each type stay equivalent.
 Heat loss also depends on the size of the windings — and aluminum can easily be sized to compensate for this issue.
-Nevertheless, copper does generally provide more long-term reliability due to its physical strength and resistance to deformation.
+Nevertheless, copper generally provides more long-term reliability due to its physical strength and resistance to deformation.

 Operating Life